ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 [Amazon](http://aws.amazon.com/) advertises its infrastructure services in five broad categories: compute, storage content and delivery, databases, networking and administration and security.The company also offers options to accelerate your cloud success with tools in these categories: analytics, application services, deployment and management and mobile and devices.
 To use a transportation analogy, AWS maintains the roads so you can concentrate on driving.

-Users of AWS have the advantage of around-the-clock support, It’s like having your own technician on call without the costly overtime.
-Pricing is reasonable, and AWS has even lowered …yes, **lowered**…prices 48 times in the last six years (Don’t you wish your cable company worked that way?).
+Users of AWS have the advantage of around-the-clock support, It's like having your own technician on call without the costly overtime.
+Pricing is reasonable, and AWS has even lowered …yes, **lowered**…prices 48 times in the last six years (Don't you wish your cable company worked that way?).

 ![Cloud Based Application Development Amazon Web Services pricing example](/static/img/2015/04/AWS-pricing-philosophy.png)